VitoBarra/MLprj24/Report/ReportML24.md

 ## Bias-Variance implication
 - A model that is over regularized will have a high bias and a low variance.
-  In this way the model is too rigid and it's possible to underfitting
+  In this way the model is too rigid, and it's possible to be underfitting
 - A model with a low penalty term will have a low bias and a high variance.
   This implies a great dependence on dataset and overfitting.

-# Regularization and momentum in the weights update
+# Regularization and momentum in the weight update

 # Hyperparameters search
 We need to do a grid search on